Need Help? Give us a call.

 So, when you look at quoted rates on a cross-collateral loan, expect to see lower rates and longer terms than you would on an unsecured loan.
 The more valuable the asset—and the more assets you pledge—the bigger the dollar sign you can expect to see in an approval.

-Other than cost, the major benefit of a cross-collateral loan is that you might have an easier time qualifying for these loans than you would for traditional business financing.
+Other than cost, the major benefit of cross collateralization is that you might have an easier time qualifying for these loans than you would for traditional business financing.
 Lenders have very binary and hard-set rules on what qualifies or disqualifies a business owner from receiving financing.
-All factors are in play including, but not limited to, cash flow, business and personal credit scores, bank balances, industry, time in business, and many more.
+All factors are in play, including, but not limited to, cash flow, business and personal credit scores, bank balances, industry, time in business, and many more.

 With collateralized loans, so many of those stringent qualifiers fly out the window.
 As long as you have equity on hand, you can leverage that asset for cash.
 The qualifiers are more lax for these loans, because lenders are essentially holding that asset hostage to mitigate the risk of extending credit.